-Amreen is a researcher, working across IPPR North, and the Immigration, Trade and EU Relations team.
+Amreen is a researcher, working across IPPR North, and the Migration, Trade and Communities team.

 Amreen was a key contributor to the report Access Denied: The impact of the hostile environment report, which analysed Home Office policies that contributed to the Windrush scandal, and proposed ways to reform current systems of immigration enforcement.
 She also was an author on IPPR North’s 2020/21 State of the North Report: Power up, level up, rise up, playing a leading role in the analysis of power, including diversity among elected representatives, in the north.

 Amreen has appeared on BBC and Times Radio, and her writing has been featured in the Guardian and on the Fabian Society blog.
 She is also a member of the NEON spokesperson network.